Acceptable Use Policy

 Threatening Material or Content:

 IP Services shall not be used to host, post, transmit, or re-transmit any content or material (or to create a domain name or operate from a domain name), that harasses, or threatens the health or safety of others.
-In addition, for those IP Services that utilize DFN provided web hosting, DFN reserves the right to decline to provide such services if the content is determined by DFN to be obscene, indecent, hateful, malicious, racist, defamatory, fraudulent, libelous, treasonous, excessively violent or promoting the use of violence or otherwise harmful to others.
+In addition, for those IP Services that utilize DFN provided web hosting, DFN reserves the right to decline to provide such services if the content is determined by DFN to be obscene, indecent, hateful, malicious, racist, defamatory, fraudulent, libelous, treasonous, excessively violent or promoting the use of violence or otherwise harmful to others; provided, however, DFN undertakes no obligation to monitor or police the IP Services.

 Inappropriate Interaction with Minors: